shatha12/Analysis-of-Northwind-Business-/README.md

-# Analysis of Northwind Business
+# Northwind data analysis for business enhancement

 For the Northwinds business analysis project, I will work with the Northwind database, which is a fictious database for a consumer products company that has offices in the Seattle, Washington, USA and London, British Isles.